Silver (Silver album)

-Silver is the debut studio album by American pop/rock band Silver.
-It was released in May 1976 through Arista Records.
+Silver is the only studio album by American pop rock band Silver.
+It was released on May 7th, 1976 through Arista Records.

 Critical reception

 Rob Caldwell of AllMusic wrote, "Wham Bam, a fairly weak slice of bubblegum pop, which was the hit from the album.
 Given to the band by Arista because the company didn't hear a single among the other tracks."